What is a generator?

 Portable Generators

-- Portable generators are the perfect solution for you if you need a unit you can move easily.
+- Portable generators are the perfect solution if you need a unit that you can move easily.

 - These generators are a popular means to provide power to areas with no access to the electrical grid.